 Getting your outdoor toys off the ground and up into a safe storage space is half of the battle.
 However, a neat stackable metal basket storage rack is an easy answer to this problem.
 They’re durable enough to be either inside or outside, and the baskets are at different levels for you to store your outdoor toys easily.
 This makes it a suitable solution for children of different ages.
 The older children can put their outdoor toys in the taller basket, and the smaller children can put their outdoor toys in the lower baskets that are easier for them to reach.
 Amazon has a great option available.

-These storage baskets come in three tiers, and it has a wide base to provide excellent stability.
-The baskets sit slightly tilted, and this makes it easy for your kids to reach in and get their items when they want to play with them.
+These toy storage baskets come in three tiers, and it has a wide base to provide excellent stability.
+The toy baskets sit slightly tilted, and this makes it easy for your kids to reach in and get their toys when they want to play with them, while keeping everything organized.

-The final item on our list is a combination of a playhouse for your kids and a storage shed for their outdoor toys and pool toys.
-If you get a big enough storage shed, you can partition part of it off for storage and organize the other side as a cute playhouse to keep your kids entertained for hours at a time.
-At the end of the day, you can help them put their items away and lock down the shed to keep everything secure.
+The final item on our DIY outdoor storage solution list is a combination of a playhouse for your kids and a storage shed for their outdoor toys, kids toys, sports equipment and pool toys.
+If you get a big enough toy box shed, you can partition part of it off for storage and organize the other side as a cute playhouse to keep your kids entertained for hours at a time.
+At the end of the day, you can help them put their toys away and lock down the shed to keep everything secure.
+This is weather resistant and great for storing toys such as water guns, ropes, balls pool toys and more.

-When your kids grow out of their playhouse, you can convert the whole thing for storage for their bikes, sports equipment, and whatever other items they’d like to put it in.
-As a bonus, the storage shed we picked has cute windows with shatter-proof glass, shutters, sky lights, a locking mechanism, and multiple doors.
+When your kids grow out of their playhouse, you can convert the whole thing for storage for their bikes, sports equipment, and whatever other toys they’d like to put it in.
+As a bonus, the storage solution we picked is weather resistant has cute windows with shatter-proof glass, shutters, sky lights, a locking mechanism, and multiple doors.

-This cute storage shed for this outdoor toy storage idea can easily double as a playhouse, and it has a slip-resistant floor to keep your kid safe when they play.
+This cute storage solution for this outdoor toy storage idea can easily double as a playhouse, and it has a slip-resistant floor to keep your kid safe when they play.
 It’s UV protected, has a steel reinforced roof, and each door locks for extra security.
+Works great for ball storage too.
+We love these ideas for storing outdoor toys, sports equipment, kids toys and more, and keeping everything organized.

-These 15 outdoor toy storage ideas can help you keep your yard and home tidy and organized all summer long.
-Your kids will be happy to know that their stuff is safe and has a place to store, and you’ll get the peace of mind that comes with knowing these outdoor toy storage ideas will keep your home looking nice.
+These 15 DIY outdoor toy storage ideas can help you keep your yard and home tidy and organized all summer long.
+Your kids will be happy to know that their stuff is safe and has a place to store, and you’ll get the peace of mind that comes with knowing these perfect outdoor toy storage ideas can be used to store many things and will keep your home looking nice.